leunamnauj/kubernetes-zerotier-bridge/README.md

 Modify docker compose file accordly.

-  - `NETWORK_ID` with your networkId.
+  - `NETWORK_IDS` Comma separated networkIDs.
+  - `ZTAUTHTOKEN` Your network token, required to perform auto join and set hostname.
+  - `AUTOJOIN` Automatically accept new host.
-  - `ZTHOSTNAME` hostname to identify this client.
+  - `ZTHOSTNAME` Hostname to identify this client.
 If not provided will keep it blank.
-  - `ZTAUTHTOKEN` your network token, required to perform auto join and set hostname
-  - modify the `ROUTES` and use `<Remote Network>,<Zerotier node IP>;<another network>,<another Zerotier node IP>;...` if you would like to use Site-to-Site function between the networks.
-But do not forget to add the routes to your router too (because DHCP clients on LAN use default routes)!
-  - You can use `config/route.list` files for route rules too.
-Check the example file for format.

 ```
-docker-compose up -d
+docker-compose up
 ```